Enjoy a budget-friendly night out with this list of 75 free things to do in Orlando!

-Visit Lake Eola on a Sunday afternoon and immerse yourself in one of the city’s best free weekly events.
-After walking around the lake, head to the weekly Orlando Farmer’s Market where you’ll find produce, food, and beverage along with dozens of artisan vendors.
-Catch the market on Sundays from 10am-4pm.
+Farmers' Markets are one of the easiest free things to do in Orlando.
+Visit Lake Eola on a Sunday afternoon and immerse yourself in one of the city's best free weekly events.
+After walking around the lake, head to the weekly Orlando Farmers Market where you'll find produce, food, and beverage along with dozens of artisan vendors.
+Catch the market on Sundays from 10am-3pm.

 55. Historic Downtown Winter Park Walking Tour

 You don't need to spend a lot of money to enjoy a date night in Winter Park.
 Partake in totally free fun (and get in a little exercise) by visiting all 20+ sites on the self-guided historical walking tour of Winter Park.
 You can download the map online and save it to your phone or visit the Winter Park History Museum to pick up a free walking map brochure.

 Interesting Florida ruins are just a short road trip away at the St. Anne Shrine in Lake Wales.
 The shrine, built in 1920, is a shadow of its former self, but the altar and several surrounding stone structures still remain and are free to explore.

 57. The Alfond Inn Art Tours

 A hotel in Winter Park may be the last place you expect to find an impressive art collection, but prepare to be surprised by the gorgeous contemporary art collection on display at The Alfond Inn.
 This hotel located just off Park Avenue offers free guided tours of their in-house art collection on the first Wednesday of each month.